3mdeb/verified-boot/measured_boot.md

 #### Authorization Policies

 The TPM provides a capability policies for accessing an object[^TPM_spec_19-7-1].
 Policies can be depicted as logic statements and are composed of three elements:

 - policy assertions - statements that can be either true or false,
 - OR operators,
-- AND operators,
+- AND operators.

 For the access to an object to be granted, the whole logic statement composed of assertions and AND/OR operators has to be true.
 The policy assertions can be freely composed using OR and AND operators to define arbitrarily complex policies.
 The policy assertions include, but are not limited to:

 - TPM2_PolicyPassword - plaintext password verification,
   just like the password authorization scheme;
 - TPM2_PolicyAuthValue - HMAC session authorization,